containerbuildsystem/cachito/tests/integration/README.md

 Input data for tests should be configured in the file `test_env_vars.yaml`.
 The file should be placed in top-level directory of this repository.
 The path can be changed by setting `CACHITO_TEST_CONFIG` to a different path.

-See `tests/integration/example_test_env_vars.yaml` for a complete list of configuration options and examples.
+See `test_env_vars.yaml` for a complete list of configuration options and examples at the top-level directory of this repo.

 ## Running the tests